bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 > Check out the full example in the [demo repo](https://github.com/bishabosha/scaladays-2025/blob/main/refined-types/refined-demo.scala).

-The `Refined` type provides an implicit conversion for literal types, if it can prove that a match type predicate such as `AtLeast[0]` reduces to the the literal type `true` when applied to the singleton type of the argument.
+The `Refined` type provides an implicit conversion for literal values, if it can prove that a match type predicate such as `AtLeast[0]` reduces to the the literal type `true` when applied to the literal type of the argument (e.g. `1`).
 This is useful for example to require constant strings that have a length limit.

 ### Lenses for Form Data